- Solar advice hub

 What is the Welsh Government Warm Homes Programme?

-Starting in April 2024 and running until at least 2032, this new initiative is more focused on improving Welsh households' insulation levels and installing modern innovations like heat pumps, rather than old solutions like gas boilers.
+From April 2024 until at least April 2031, this new initiative will focus on improving Welsh households' insulation levels and installing modern innovations like heat pumps, rather than old solutions like gas boilers.

-It's also focusing more on solar installations, which made up 18% of measures in 2022/23, under the previous scheme.
+It's also focusing more on solar installations, which made up 18.3% of measures in 2022/23, under the previous scheme – though the great majority of these systems didn't come with a battery.

 You may be eligible for the Warm Homes Programme, as long as you: